-Since popular legal platforms like Westlaw have been using AI for a while now, almost all law firms have used some form of artificial intelligence (AI) at some point.
+Since popular legal platforms like Westlaw have been using AI for a while now, almost all law firms have used some form of artificial intelligence at some point.
 However, the adoption of Generative AI in the legal sector is relatively new.

 The main advantage of artificial intelligence in the legal industry is its ability to save time.
 Tasks that once took hours or even days, like research, drafting, reviewing documents, and entering data, can now be done in seconds.
 With the help of AI, routine tasks can be automated, and lawyers can focus more on higher-level, strategic work that directly benefits their clients.